Who is a technical writer?

 Using some products is very straightforward.
 Either because the product itself is not complicated or the task it's meant to complete does not require much knowledge.
 For example, figuring out how a toothbrush works.

-There are however certain products that have many moving parts or are

-	used for tasks that require prior knowledge and even specialization.
-An

-	example of such a complex product is a car.
+There are however certain products that have many moving parts or are used for tasks that require prior knowledge and even specialization.
+An example of such a complex product is a car.

 Who from the manufacturer's team should create these manuals?
-Am sure

-	you already figured out where am going with this, yes it's someone with

-	the title of a technical writer.
+I am sure you already figured out where am going with this, yes it's someone with the title of a technical writer.

-	This individual needs to not only understands cars well enough but also

-	should be good at communicating or passing on this knowledge to those

-	who need it.
+This individual needs to not only understand cars well enough but also should be good at communicating or passing on this knowledge to those who need it.
 Hence the combination of

 Who is a software technical writer?

 Borrowing from my car analogy, we can then say the technical component here is software.

 You are classified as a technical writer if your written content requires some level of technical knowledge to create or understand.

 In this post, we will primarily discuss how to become a software technical writer.